moosefz/cs330-virtualmemmgr/README.md

 - This array is also used for the program to retrieve the value output - that is, the signed byte value stored at the translated physical address in the array.

-int pageTable[PAGE_SIZE]
+**int pageTable[PAGE_SIZE]**
-  ● This array stores the page numbers (as indices of the array 0 - 255) and their corresponding frames.
+- This array stores the page numbers (as indices of the array 0 - 255) and their corresponding frames.
-  ● It is paged frequently throughout the operation of the program.
+- It is paged frequently throughout the operation of the program.

-int tlBuffer[TLB_SIZE][2]
+**int tlBuffer[TLB_SIZE][2]**
-  ● This array houses the Translation Look-Aside Buffer.
+- This array houses the Translation Look-Aside Buffer.
-  ● It is a 16 x 2 2D array.
+- It is a 16 x 2 2D array.
 The first column houses the page numbers and the second column houses the corresponding frames.
-  ● It is used for quick access when paging.
+- It is used for quick access when paging.
-  ● *NOTE: Since we are using Demand Paging , the TLB will be empty to start causing TLB misses.
+    -*NOTE: Since we are using Demand Paging , the TLB will be empty to start causing TLB misses.

-char backStoreMap
+**char backStoreMap**
-  ● This data structure is a pseudo-data structure in memory.
+- This data structure is a pseudo-data structure in memory.
-  ● Instead of accessing the backing_store randomly when needed, we have mapped the contents of the backing_store to memory using the c-function mmap() (from
+- Instead of accessing the backing_store randomly when needed, we have mapped the contents of the backing_store to memory using the c-function mmap() (from
 <sys/mann.h>).
-  ● We are given access to this area in memory using the pointer backStoreMap .
+- We are given access to this area in memory using the pointer backStoreMap .
-  ● When a page fault occurs, we access this area in memory using this variable to retrieve the respective page and corresponding frame number.
+- When a page fault occurs, we access this area in memory using this variable to retrieve the respective page and corresponding frame number.
 This information is then added to the page table.

-2.3 PROTOTYPES AND THEIR FUNCTIONS
+## 2.3 PROTOTYPES AND THEIR FUNCTIONS

 This section will detail the function prototypes and their algorithms.
 All prototypes for these functions are in the memfunc.h file, with their function bodies located in memfunc.c .
 This was done to prevent duplicate naming conventions for functions when working on code simultaneously.

-  void createPageTable()
+**void createPageTable()**
-    ● This function creates the page table which is used throughout the program.
+- This function creates the page table which is used throughout the program.
-    ● The array int pageTable is initialized with the value -1 at each index (256 pages).
+- The array int pageTable is initialized with the value -1 at each index (256 pages).
-    ○ -1 is used to track faults.
+ - -1 is used to track faults.
-    ● Each index + 1 corresponds to the page number, e.g. index 0 = page number 1, or 0 = 0,
+- Each index + 1 corresponds to the page number, e.g. index 0 = page number 1, or 0 = 0,
 etc.

-  void createTLB()
+**void createTLB()**
-    ● This function creates the Translation Look-Aside Buffer ● The array int tlBuffer is initialized with the value -1 at each index in the 2D array.
+- This function creates the Translation Look-Aside Buffer
+- The array int tlBuffer is initialized with the value -1 at each index in the 2D array.
-    ● Each page number (16 total) and each corresponding frame (16 total) is initialized to -1.
+- Each page number (16 total) and each corresponding frame (16 total) is initialized to -1.
-    ○ -1 is used to track “empty” positions in the buffer.
+    - -1 is used to track “empty” positions in the buffer.

-  void createBackStore()
+**void createBackStore()**
 ● This function creates the backing store in memory by taking the BACKING_STORE.bin binary file and mapping it to local memory.
 ● The backStoreFD is a file descriptor which opens the BACKING_STORE.bin file as a READ-ONLY file.
 The binary file MUST be in the local directory for the program to continue, otherwise the function will throw an error and exit.
 ● Once the binary file is opened, the mmap() function is called which begins mapping the file to memory. mmap() takes the following parameters:
   ○ “0” - The “starting-point” in local memory.
 This is more of a hint for mmap() and the actual address of where this is mapped is returned by the function.
   ○ “256” - Each frame in memory is to be 256 bytes in length, corresponding to our page size.
   ○ “PROT_READ” - Pages may only be read from memory.
 This is similar to opening a file as READ-ONLY.
   ○ “MAP_SHARED” - Shares this memory location with processes that map the object.
 Required for our program to access this backStore.
   ○ “backStoreFD” - The file descriptor containing the data to be mapped, opened one step prior.
   ○ “0” - The offset.
 Since no offset is required, this is set to 0.
 ● mmap() returns a pointer to this section in memory which is stored in the variable backStoreMap .
 ● If the return value is equal to “MAP_FAILED”, the backStoreFD is closed, an error is presented to the console and the program exits.

 int checkTLB(int pageNumber)
 ● This function checks the tlBuffer array using the pageNumber being passed to see if there is a TLB hit (page number/corresponding frame number found).
 ● For each of the 16 entries, if the pageNumber matches the corresponding value in the first column, the TLBCounter is incremented (signifying a hit) and the frame number is returned at the corresponding page back to main.
 ● If no match is found for the pageNumber in the tlBuffer, -1 is returned to main indicating a TLB miss.

 int checkPageTable(int pageNumber)
 ● This function checks the pageTable array for a match using the pageNumber being passed.
 ● The pageNumber is used as the index for the pageTable array and the value at that index in the array is stored in a temp variable.
 ● If the value in temp is -1, this signifies a fault and the pageFaultCounter is incremented.
 ● The temp variable is returned back to main regardless of the result.
 This is because:
   ○ The temp may be a hit and the corresponding frame number is found.
   ○ The temp may be a fault and the corresponding frame number is not found.

 void addToTLB(int frameNum, int pageNumber)
 ● This function will update the frame number and page number to TLB using FIFO.
 ● It initially checks if TLB is empty by checking the tlbPointer variable.
 And if it is the variable ‘ tlbPointer’ will be set to 0.
 ● If the TLB isn’t empty then the tlbPointer will be incremented while also using modulus ‘%’ to the TLB_SIZE so we don’t go over the tlBuffer size - this is important for when the tlb is incremented to a value above the TLB_SIZE (above 16) as it means we always stay at values from the range of 0-15.
 ● The actual values of the 2D array ‘ tlBuffer ’ in the first column indicates the PageNumber and the second column is the ‘frameNum’.
 ● Each row will be filled by the variable ‘tlbPointer’ and by doing this we can fill each value of the tlBuffer 2D array with address information using the parameters that are passed into it ‘frameNum’ and ‘pageNumber’.

 2.4 VARIABLES